Biological Sciences study guide 2023/24

 Your unit choices cannot be guaranteed.
 Some units may not have capacity to accommodate all of the unit requests we receive.
 Registration on a unit also depends on whether you meet the pre-requisite conditions through prior study at your home university.

-The following units from the School of Biological Sciences are open to incoming Study Abroad students.
+The following units from the School of Biological Sciences are open to inbound Study Abroad students.

 Year 1 (level C/4)